abhigoudar/opt_path_search/README.md

 ### Installing dependendcies

-NOTE: The package has been developed and tested in a Linux-based (Ubuntu 24.04) operating system.
+NOTE: The package has been developed and tested in a Linux-based (Ubuntu 24.04 and Ubuntu 18.04) operating system.
 Support for Windows and MacOS does not exist.

 The main requirements are `cmake` and `git`, which can be installed as follows

 ```bash
 sudo apt install cmake && sudo apt install git
 ```
+Additionally, it is assumed that the host environment supportes `c++14` standard.

 ### Clone the repository